 A. Ancillary Services available to Load Resource offer capacity payments through the Day Ahead Market.
 This means that if your offer for capacity is accepted, you’ll receive compensation simply for making your load available, even if you are not notified to deliver the actual reduction.

-Q. What happens if I can’t deliver the full load reduction I contracted for?
+Q. What happens if I can’t deliver the full load reduction for which I contracted?

-A. This is a contract issue between you and your REP/QSE and a performance issue with the ERCOT compliance staff.
-ERCOT compensates QSEs only for the actual resources provided and may disqualify an individual resource if does not provide the services according to performance criteria in the nodal protocols.
-If you under-deliver a load reduction, it could result in penalties from ERCOT, your QSE could be required to pay into the market to correct the resulting default and also be in violation of the performance standard defined in the protocols.
-In addition, failure to perform also subjects the QSE to administrative penalties by the Public Utility Commission.
+A. This is a contract issue between you and your QSE and could be a performance issue with the ERCOT compliance staff, the Texas Reliability Entity (a regional NERC entity), and/or the Public Utility Commission.
+ERCOT may disqualify a QSE or an individual resource for failure to provide the services according to performance criteria in the nodal protocols.
+Under-delivery of contracted demand response could result in penalties from ERCOT.
+In the case of Ancillary Services, if your Load is unable to deliver its awarded demand response capacity, your QSE will be required to notify ERCOT and replace the capacity in real-time, potentially by paying the full clearing price in a Supplemental Ancillary Services Market (SASM).
+Any violation of the performance standards defined in the protocols could also subject the QSE to administrative penalties by the PUC.

 Q. Do I receive extra payments if I deliver more of a load reduction than I contracted for?